 If both the above conditions hold, the connection is put into the high priority queue and its tickets value is decremented.
 Otherwise the connection is put into the common queue with the initial tickets value specified with this option.

 Each time the thread pool looks for a new connection to process, first it checks the high priority queue, and picks connections from the common queue only when the high priority one is empty.

 The goal is to minimize the number of open transactions in the server.
 In many cases it is beneficial to give short-running transactions a chance to commit faster and thus deallocate server resources and locks without waiting in the same queue with other connections that are about to start a new transaction, or those that have run out of their high priority tickets.

 The default thread pool behavior is to always put events from already started transactions into the high priority queue, as we believe that results in better performance in vast majority of cases.

 0, all connections are always put into the common queue, i.e. no priority scheduling is used as in the original implementation in MariaDB.
 The higher is the value, the more chances each transaction gets to enter the high priority queue and commit before it is put in the common queue.

 In some cases it is required to prioritize all statements for a specific connection regardless of whether they are executed as a part of a multi-statement transaction or in the autocommit mode.
 Or vice versa, some connections may require using the low priority queue for all statements unconditionally.
 To implement this new

-thread_pool_high_prio_mode variable has been introduced in Percona Server.
+thread_pool_high_prio_mode variable has been introduced in Percona Server for MySQL.